RicardoRheeder/requirements-traceability/README.md

 `cd client`

 **Important**: The front-end will not run if you do not have the '.env' file within the '**client**' folder.
 The '.env' file IS NOT pushed to the repository - it contains sensitive config info.
 Instead, it is pinned on the 'front-end' chat on Discord.
+This default file specifies the SERVER_URI as http://localhost:5000 .
+If your backend is running somewhere else, you should change it to point there.

 - Download the pinned env file from the front-end chat in Discord.
 - Move the downloaded env to the **client** folder.